VISAGE: Video Instance Segmentation with Appearance-Guided Enhancement: Experiments

 \subsection{Qualitative Results}

 \cref{fig:qualitative} displays the visualization results of our \name{} across various challenging scenarios.
 In the first row, several cats are positioned closely together and the red-colored cat crosses another cat.
 In such cases, relying solely on location information can often result in identity-switching errors.
-However, our \name{} tracks each cat accurately despite their adjacent positions and sequential intersections.
 In the second row, we present a similar scenario involving different classes: a person and a cow.

 In the third row, we showcase another challenging scenario where an object completely disappears and then reappears: a cat disappears and then reappears.
 Our memory bank, which stores the previous queries of the cat, enables us to reestablish the association when the cat reappears.
 The fourth row demonstrates a similar scenario, where our memory bank proves effective: a small sedan is completely occluded by the truck.
 Even though the large truck in the foreground and the small, disappeared car are located closely, their distinct appearances ensure accurate matching.